sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 You may then add your extension to the list above so that EEGLAB users can download it automatically from the EEGLAB plugin manager.
 To do this, use [this form](http://sccn.ucsd.edu/eeglab/plugin_uploader/upload_form.php).
-If you want to upload a new version of your plug-in, you can use [this simplified form](http://sccn.ucsd.edu/eeglab/plugin_uploader/version_update.php).
+If you want to upload a new version of your plugin, you can use [this simplified form](http://sccn.ucsd.edu/eeglab/plugin_uploader/version_update.php).